Let’s not kid ourselves…

 There is a factory fitted counter weight but it can’t be adjusted.
 And there are no other controls like tone or pitch.

-With entry level record players less really is more.
+With entry level record players less really are more.
 So I like the minimalist design.

 USB & Connectivity

 First things first.
 You can’t hook your headphones up to this Victrola.
 And you can’t rip vinyl to MP3 tracks.

 But you do have the option of Bluetooth streaming tracks from your smart device.
 And it’s good for up to 33 feet.

 There are 2 RCA outputs.
 With these, you can hook up the standard speakers that come with the players.